Mom’s Chicken Char Siu is One of My Childhood Faves

 There’s nothing better than Mom’s baked char siu chicken!
 It’s…

-• SAVORY-SWEET.
-A beautiful blend of savory soy sauce, sweet brown sugar, & warm spices gives this roasted chicken recipe an irresistible flavor that gets even better as it caramelizes in the oven!
+- SAVORY-SWEET.
+A beautiful blend of savory soy sauce, sweet brown sugar, and warm spices gives this roasted chicken recipe an irresistible flavor that gets even better as it caramelizes in the oven!

-• SERIOUSLY LOW-EFFORT.
+- SERIOUSLY LOW-EFFORT.
 Making baked char siu chicken is much easier than you’d guess!
-5 ingredients, 15 minutes of prep, & mostly hands-off cooking make for a no-fuss chicken dinner you’ll come back to again & again.
+5 ingredients, 15 minutes of prep, and mostly hands-off cooking make for a no-fuss chicken dinner you’ll come back to again and again.

-• A VERSATILE STAPLE.
-Enjoy it on its own or add it to fried rice, noodles, stir fry, steamed buns…pretty much any dish is better with crispy & caramelized char siu chicken!
+- A VERSATILE STAPLE.
+Enjoy it on its own or add it to fried rice, noodles, stir fry, steamed buns…pretty much any dish is better with crispy and caramelized char siu chicken!

-At-home Chinese BBQ has never been easier! ♡ Read on to learn more about how to make Chicken Char Siu, or jump straight to the recipe & get cooking!
+At-home Chinese BBQ has never been easier! ♡ Read on to learn more about how to make Chicken Char Siu, or jump straight to the recipe and get cooking!

 What is Char Siu?

 Char siu is an iconic Chinese (specifically, Cantonese) dish traditionally made by roasting pork.
-This Chinese-style roasted BBQ pork is best known for its uniquely sweet-savory-spiced flavor, which comes from a char siu marinade typically made with Chinese five spice, soy sauce &/or hoisin sauce, & a sweetener like honey or maltose.
+This Chinese-style roasted BBQ pork is best known for its uniquely sweet-savory-spiced flavor, which comes from a char siu marinade typically made with Chinese five spice, soy sauce and/or hoisin sauce, and a sweetener like honey or maltose.

 So what’s char siu chicken then?
-This recipe uses the same ingredients & at-home roasting process we use for char siu pork, just with a different protein!
-Char siu chicken has the same savory-sweet flavors thanks to its marinade & also roasts in the oven until succulent & crisp.
+This recipe uses the same ingredients and at-home roasting process we use for char siu pork, just with a different protein!
+Char siu chicken has the same savory-sweet flavors thanks to its marinade and also roasts in the oven until succulent and crisp.
 It’s an absolutely delicious alternative to pork!

 Start By Making Mom’s Easy Char Siu Marinade